bmxdemo/bmxproject/logbook/postings/20171204_galplane_crossing/index.md

 crosses the beam, the filter drags all the other time ordered data in that frequency range below the saturation limit of the color scale.
 Here I look at the galactic plane crossing of 171115_1600 and expand the color scale.
 I also did a median filter instead of a mean filter.
-This is shown in Figure 1.
+This is shown in **Figure 1**.

 **Figure 1: Galactic plane crossing on different color scale**
 ![](171115_1600_galplane_crossing.png)